Priorities for 2021–22

 Further details on watering priorities for 2021–22 can be found in the Barwon–Darling Rivers – Water for the Environment: Annual Priorities (PDF 1.3MB).

-Extended periods of cease-to-flow have dominated the flow regime of the river system during the period 2016–20.
-In summer 2019–20, the river benefited from flows from both Queensland and NSW tributaries, replenishing pools along its length and delivering more than 200 gigalitres to the Menindee Lakes system.
+Extended periods of cease-to-flow have dominated the flow regime of the Barwon-Darling over the last 5 years.
+This changed in late 2020 when the river experienced substantial flows from Queensland and NSW tributaries, replenishing pools along its length, with significant flows reaching the Menindee Lakes system in April and May.

 Headwater storages have begun to recover with some looking like spilling early in the 2021–22 water year.
 Opportunities may arise for water managers to actively manage environmental releases to benefit the Barwon–Darling system in the coming year.